Myers–Briggs Type Indicator: Big Five

-McCrae and Costa based their Five Factor Model (FFM) on Goldberg's Big Five theory.
-McCrae and Costa present correlations between the MBTI scales and the Big Five personality constructs measured, for example, by the NEO-PI-R. The five purported personality constructs have been labeled: extraversion, openness, agreeableness, conscientiousness, and neuroticism (emotional instability), although there is not universal agreement on the Big Five theory and the related Five-Factor Model (FFM).
+McCrae and Costa (1989) present correlations between the MBTI scales and the Big Five personality constructs measured.
+The five purported personality constructs have been labeled: extraversion, openness, agreeableness, conscientiousness, and neuroticism (emotional instability).
 The following correlations are based on the results from 267 men and 201 women as part of a longitudinal study of aging.

 These correlations refer to the second letter shown, i.e., the table shows that I and P have negative correlations with extraversion and conscientiousness, respectively, while F and N have positive correlations with agreeableness and openness, respectively.
-These results suggest that the four MBTI scales can be incorporated within the Big Five personality trait constructs, but that the MBTI lacks a measure for emotional stability dimension of the Big Five (though the TDI, discussed above, has addressed that dimension).
-Emotional stability (or neuroticism) is a predictor of depression and anxiety disorders.

-These findings led McCrae and Costa to conclude that, "correlational analyses showed that the four MBTI indices did measure aspects of four of the five major dimensions of normal personality.
+McCrae and Costa conclude that, "correlational analyses showed that the four MBTI indices did measure aspects of four of the five major dimensions of normal personality.
 The five-factor model provides an alternative basis for interpreting MBTI findings within a broader, more commonly shared conceptual framework."
 However, "there was no support for the view that the MBTI measures truly dichotomous preferences or qualitatively distinct types, instead, the instrument measures four relatively independent dimensions."